szaman19/Disorde_Network_Mapping/readme.md

 - Ramp up Node count t oget ride of finite size effects
 - Currently only focusing one 1-d chain.
 Start looking into 2-d and 3-d models and the possible representations
 - Prootyped using python and networkx.
 Future iterations will require more parallelism so will look into c++ implementations if results look promising
+- Add small-worldedness, clustering classification
+- Some new data